supersayan1995/iris-classifier/README.md

 This project demonstrates a simple machine learning classification task using the famous Iris flower dataset.
 The model predicts the species of Iris flowers based on their measurements.

-This project is part of my AI learning course and was created with assistance from GitHub Copilot.
+This project is part of my AI learning course and was created with assistance from Copilot.

 ## Project Overview